 It was piss funny and a great way to kill a few minutes.
 As one YouTuber discovered, it's also even more amusing if you play some Benny Hill music in the background.

 Perhaps the best part is how the other 21 men on the pitch simply stand in silence and watch as you attempt to avoid justice.
 I say 'attempt' because, sadly, no matter how long you dashed around the pitch, the moment you stopped the ref would reach for his card, presumably while gasping for air and clutching his chest.

-Even worse, it was a feature EA saw fit to remove from future versions of FIFA as the franchise came from nowhere to be one of the top selling games on the planet.
-Indeed, it's worth noting that FIFA 17 enjoyed the biggest ever launch in the series' history last year, and went on to kick Pro Evolution's ass in the charts every week.
+Even worse, it was a feature EA saw fit to remove from future versions of FIFA as the franchise came from nowhere to be one of the top-selling games on the planet.
+In 2018, in the UK, FIFA 19 was a bigger-seller, week one, than even Red Dead Redemption 2.

-Yes, you may no longer be able to run away from the ref for hours, but you can happily mount one of your fellow players, twist your leg back at right angles or take to the field with no head.
+More recent games in the FIFA series haven't been without their bugs.
+Yes, you may no longer be able to run away from the ref for hours, but as the FIFA 17 video below shows, you can happily mount one of your fellow players, twist your leg back at right angles or take to the field with no head.
 So prevalent are these glitches, in fact, that a cynic might deduce a few of them have been left in by EA just for LOLs.
 Seriously, some of these are genius.